 Kedarnath temple is one of the sacred pilgrimage centre in Northern India, located on the bank of Mandakini river at an altitude of 3584 meters above sea level.
 The historical name of this region is "Kedar Khand".
 Kedarnath temple is a part of Char Dhams and Panch Kedar in Uttarakhand and one of the 12 Jyotirlingas of Lord Shiva in India.

-Opening Date : Will be Announced Soon.
+Opening Date : Announced Soon.

 Thanks to Mrs. Anuradha Paudwal to give such a devotional song, which is playing in the background.Click here to Book Puja/ Make Donation